sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

 ### $IT'S NOT A COMPUTER, IT'S THE CLOUD!

 **NOTE**: This method is going to produce different results from doing it DIY - you won't have a desktop environment, for example.
 This method will pull down a build of Ubuntu server.
-Just keep that in mind as you go forth using Vagrant Cloud.{: .notice--warning}
+Just keep that in mind as you go forth using Vagrant Cloud.

 So Vagrant cloud is essentially a repository for already-created boxes, both in public and private (for money).
 I'll once again defer to Hashicorp for the better definition: